Blackburn: Buses

 Blackburn's new bus station in Ainsworth Street opened in May 2016.
-A new interchange was built outside the station as part of the Cathedral Quarter redevelopment, where all buses continue to the bus station.
+A new interchange was built outside the station as part of the Cathedral Quarter redevelopment.

+Routes are operated by Blackburn Bus Company, Vision Bus, Stagecoach Cumbria and North Lancashire Travel Assist and Moving People; these connect the town with Darwen, Accrington, Bolton, Chorley, Clitheroe and Preston.

 Air

 Manchester Airport, the busiest airport in the UK outside London, provides scheduled flights.
 It is located about 28 mi south-east of the town.

 Waterways

-The Leeds and Liverpool Canal runs through Blackburn from Feniscowles in the south-west to Whitebirk in the north-east, skirting the town centre to the east of Blackburn railway station.
+The Leeds and Liverpool Canal runs through Blackburn from Feniscowles in the south-west to Whitebirk in the north-east, skirting the town centre to the east of Blackburn station.
 This important early industrial artery arrived in 1810 and became the chief focus for industrial growth in the 19th century, with raw cotton imported via Liverpool.
 While it suffered neglect in the wake of the area's industrial decline, the Blackburn stretch has benefited from a number of regeneration projects since the 1990s.
 British Waterways residential moorings are to be found at Finnington Lane Bridge on the western edge of the borough.